Are you interested in working from home?

 Cactus Global or Cactus Communications is a multinational company which always hires outstanding proofreaders, editors and other language and communication specialists who would like to:

-Within this company, you get the chance to make between $1,200 and $4,000 per month (plus bonuses) depending on your accepted workload proofreading documents from a myriad of subject matters online whenever it suits you best.
+Within this company, you get the chance to make between $1,200 and $4,000 per month (plus bonuses) depending on your accepted workload.

-Check out if you have the necessary qualifications and apply for a position which suits you best.
+Check out if you have the necessary qualifications and apply for a position that suits you best.

 If you’d like to hit the perfect work-life balance and start your online proofreading career, don’t hesitate to contact them as soon as you make sure you meet their requirements.